-Micah and I aren’t the typical type of friends who would see each other often or send spontaneous messages and say “Coffee date, G?”
-Instead, I think our friendship is due to circumstance, or rather, serendipity, as we’d often bump into each other while commuting to school, until eventually, to work.
+Firstly, a story on serendipity: Micah and I aren’t the typical type of friends who would see each other often or send spontaneous messages and say “Coffee date, G?”.
+Instead, I believe our friendship is due to circumstance, or rather, serendipity, as we’d often bump into each other while commuting to school, until eventually, to work.

 On one of the times we saw each other on the train ride to work, I remember our conversation clearly.
 Micah wasn't happy with her job.
 It wasn't that the work and company didn't promise her a stable career and all.
 It's just that, she was looking for something else, and there was that nagging feeling inside her that was urging her to pursue it.

 And today I am thrilled to say that she has gone far and beyond, has found her true calling and is continuously following where her heart leads her—Micah has become a healer, a light worker, yoga instructor, Reiki master, a gift to the world!